-our shores, sheltering in pools among coral rubble, near seagrasses
+our shores, at low tide sheltering in pools among coral rubble, near seagrasses

 and living reefs.
 Usually seen alone, but many individuals can be

 spaced apart over a small area.
 Sometimes, lots of small ones can

 be seen schooling close together at low tide.

 grows to about 10cm.
 Those seen usually about 8cm.
 Bulbous snout that